AkiraHasegawa1997/memo_manager/README.md

 ### Add memo

-- `pdf_path` is an academic paper for which you want to memo.
+- `pdf_path` is an academic paper for which you want to add the memo.
 - `memo_string` should be text, for example `"Well written.
 Great."`.

 ```console